Does It Really Matter If Your Friends Don't Like Your Partner?

 But is it really crucial that everyone you love also loves your partner?
 And can’t friends sometimes get it wrong?

 Yes, according to Louisa, 28, whose best friends took an instant dislike to her new boyfriend.
-"They never made fun of him directly, but would raise their eyebrows or go ostentatiously quiet whenever I talked about him," she remembers.
+"They never slagged him off directly, but would raise their eyebrows or go ostentatiously quiet whenever I talked about him," she remembers.
 "He’s shy, and they made no effort to get to know him or enjoy his company.
 They often said what an odd couple we were.
 For a while, I really thought I was making a massive mistake."

 "Everybody loved Alan," says Rachel, 33.
 "I loved him too.
 But over time he became possessive and jealous – quietly and behind closed doors.
 He'd make snippy comments about what I was wearing, or complain about me going out."
 Her friends were so firmly Team Alan that they dismissed his behaviour as standard couples' bickering.
 "When I tried to articulate what was going on, a lot of my friends would be like, 'Ah, that's odd.
 Is Alan okay?'" she tells me.
 "This was long before the term gaslighting came into popular lexicon.
 But that's what it was."